syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 {% endhighlight %}
 {% endtabs %}

-Map those properties of the `Meeting` class with the `SfScheduler` control by using the `AppointmentMapping` and map `CustomReminder` properties with `SchedulerReminder` by using the `ReminderMapping.`
+Map those properties of the `Meeting` class with the `SfScheduler` control by using the `AppointmentMapping` and map `CustomReminder` properties with the `SchedulerReminder` by using the `ReminderMapping.`

 {% tabs %}
 {% highlight xaml %}